Facets-cloud/module-development-cli/README.md

 **Notes**:
 - User inputs define basic module structure, auto-created based on templates.
 - Ensure correct cloud provider information for accurate configurations.
+- Default path where module is generated is current directory where the cli is run.

 #### Add Variable